How do refugees get a home?

 It’s true that some parts of the UK have taken more refugees than others.
 Relative to their populations, Scotland, Northern Ireland and northern England are home to considerably more refugees than the South, due in part to the cost of housing.

-ACH provides accommodation support in Bristol, Birmingham and Wolverhampton to over 700 individuals each year.
+ACH provides accommodation in Bristol, Birmingham, Wolverhampton and Coventry.
 Providing a roof over somebody’s head is a vital first step in their journey away from homelessness and into independent living.
 We have also been working with Bristol City Council to bring about the Empty Homes Project, an innovative solution to housing refugees in the city.

 Are there free courses for refugees?